history-lab/archiving-digital-records/2024/08-command-line-lab-1.md

 # Command flag
 * Example: `-l` in `ls -l`
 * Modify default command behavior
-* Enable/disable a particular feature
+* Turn a particular command feature on or off
 * Begins with a `-`
 * Sometimes called an option
 ---